Eggs and Vitamin K2President's Blog

 Eggs and Vitamin K2

-Eggs contain about 8mcg of Vitamin K2 and the fat in the egg yolk helps boost absorption of Vitamin K1 found in leafy greens.
+Eggs contain about 32mcg of Vitamin K2 and the fat in the egg yolk helps boost absorption of Vitamin K1 found in leafy greens.
 They are better together!
-Here are some delicious ways to get the best of both:
+(Note: we are currently doing additional lab testing to validate more specific K2 amounts) Here are some delicious ways to get the best of both:

 Interested in more details about vitamin K2 and eggs?
 Here’s an article written by a Registered Dietitian with more information and research.